JohnKang0720/netflix-db-clone/README.md

 4. Watchlists - Managing user's favourite movies
 5. Log - Watch history

-Furthermore, this project implement TRIGGERS to perform calculations & updates on the tables to update it upon transactions along with simple data analysis that replicates how analysis may be conducted by a Netflix Data Analyst -- considering the buisness perspective and customer analysis of Netflix.
+Furthermore, this project implement TRIGGERS to perform calculations & updates on the tables to update it upon transactions along with simple data analysis that replicates how analysis may be conducted by a Netflix Data Analyst -- considering the buisness perspective of Netflix via customer analysis.

 The project includes a ERD diagram that helped implement relationships within the complex database, as multiple joins were conducted using SQL to access deep informations across tables.